IOC to change process of Olympic bid races, host elections

 A new, flexible campaign timetable will end the Olympic Charter rule requiring hosts to be voted on seven years in advance of a Summer or Winter Games.
 That rule already had to be waived in 2017, allowing Los Angeles to be picked 11 years in advance of the 2028 Summer Games.

-There might not even be an election at all.
+There might not be an election at all.

 A key part of the new process is creating new Olympic panels — one each for Summer and Winter Games — which will recommend one or more candidates for an election.

+“It can come to a point where there is only one candidate being proposed,” IOC President Thomas Bach said at a news conference.

-It chimes with IOC President Thomas Bach’s wish to avoid “too many losers” — a phrase first heard ahead of the 2024 race.
+It chimes with Bach’s wish to avoid “too many losers” — a phrase first heard during the 2024 race as it became a double award.
 Paris got the 2024 Games, while Los Angeles got 2028.

 The new panels will be empowered to have “permanent ongoing dialogue” with potential bidders and pro-actively approach preferred hosts.
+They will report first to the Bach-chaired executive board, which will pick the members.

+Coates said the process targets “developing a significant pipeline” of candidates even beyond the next bidding contest.

+The IOC was not being “control freaks” demanding legal guarantees far in advance, said Richard Pound, the longest-serving member.

+“Once you make a decision on the host city, millions of people start to make plans based on that and hundreds of millions of dollars are committed to it,” Pound said.

-The IOC’s reformed approach to bidding followed Bach’s election in September 2013 and after of Russia’s $51 billion spending on venues, infrastructure and budget overruns for the 2014 Sochi Olympics.
+The IOC’s reformed approach to bidding followed Bach’s election in September 2013 and after Russia’s $51 billion spending on venues, infrastructure and budget overruns for the 2014 Sochi Olympics.

+In other business Wednesday, Athens was chosen to host the IOC’s 2021 meeting.
+That Session, from June 24-26, will include a presidential election with Bach currently expected to get a final four-year term unopposed.

+((asterisk)) After French authorities this week said former IOC member Lamine Diack would stand trial on corruption charges, Bach suggested he could do little more to help ensure Diack’s son, Papa Massata, is extradited from Senegal.
+The younger Diack is wanted to face trial on charges also linked to alleged vote-buying in the 2016 and 2020 Summer Games hosting contests.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports